-A decade ago a small group of documentary filmmakers set out with a dream to create a film rooted in the music of the streets.
-Not only has that dream been realized, it has blossomed into a global sensation called Playing For Change, a project including musicians of every level of renown, that has touched the lives of millions of people around the world.
+Playing For Change arose from a common belief that music has the power to connect people regardless of their differences.
+In 2005, a small group of film makers set out with a dream to create a film rooted in the music of the streets.
+Not only has that dream been realized, it has grown into a global sensation that has touched the lives of millions of people around the world.

 Playing For Change Foundation Overview

 Nine music schools and programs have been created in South Africa, Ghana, Mali, Rwanda, Nepal and Thailand.
 More than 600 kids attend free classes in dance, instruments, languages and musical theory, all taught by qualified local teachers.

 Projects also meet basic needs for some of the world’s most economically vulnerable children.
 This includes primary education, literacy, and the provision of humanitarian aid such as food, medicine, clothes, books and school supplies.
 Solar light and energy, laptop computers, and other modern technology have also been introduced in areas where previously unavailable.

 Recent program evaluations reinforce the real and positive impact of music education and demonstrate change in action.
 Music education improves students’ learning in math and language, increases students’ self-esteem, and fosters joy.